-

 She died December 4th, 1989.

-As a poet May Swenson is as frighteningly original as she is obsessive in her typographical games.
-At her sustained best, she’s a stupefying technician whose lines dance and dazzle, whose poems never cease yielding up meaning, no matter how many times you reread them, who crafted her literature like a clock.
-She’s one of those writers you read, admire, envy, and applaud all at the same time.
+As a poet May Swenson is as original as she is obsessive in her typographical games.
+At her best, which is most of the time, she’s a stupefying technician whose lines dazzle and dance, whose poems never cease yielding up new meaning, no matter how many times you reread them — a writer you admire, envy, and applaud all at the same time.

-The best of her poems — and there are too many to count — are among the most closely observed pieces of literature I’ve ever read.
-They are frequently erotic, but in subtle, lovely, unexpected ways.
-Here’s an example:
+The best of her poems — and there are too many to count — are among the most startling and closely observed pieces of literature I’ve ever read.
+They are often erotic, yet always in subtle, unexpected ways:

 A Couple